 Nonviolence in the hands of white people has been and continues to be a colonial enterprise.
 White elites instruct the natives in how to run their economies and governments, while white dissidents instruct the natives in how to run their resistance.
-On April 20, 2006, a co-founder of Food Not Bombs (FNB), the majority-white anti-authoritarian group which serves free food in public places through one hundred chapters (mostly in North America, Australia, and Europe), sent out a call for support for the new FNB chapter in Nigeria.
+On April 20, 2006, a co-founder of Food Not Bombs (FNB), the majority-white antiauthoritarian group which serves free food in public places through one hundred chapters (mostly in North America, Australia, and Europe), sent out a call for support for the new FNB chapter in Nigeria.

 This March Food Not Bombs co-founder Keith McHenry and local Nigerian volunteer Yinka Dada visited the people suffering in the shadow of Nigeria's oil refineries.
 While conditions in the region are terrible, bombs are not a good way to improve conditions.
 The crisis in Nigeria has contributed to oil prices hitting a record \$72 a barrel.
 It's understandable that people are frustrated that the profits of their resources are enriching foreign companies while their environment is polluted and they live in poverty.
-Food Not Bombs is offering a non-violent solution.27
+Food Not Bombs is offering a nonviolent solution.27 oil revenues).
+MEND had kidnapped several foreign (US and European) oil-company employees to demand an end to government repression and corporate exploitation (the hostages were released unharmed).
+Curiously, while they condemned the kidnapping, Food Not Bombs failed to mention the bombing, by the Nigerian military under President Obasanjo, of several Ijaw villages believed to support MEND.
+And while there is no evidence that the "nonviolent solution" they say they are "offering" will do anything to free Nigerians from the exploitation and oppression they suffer, if nonviolence were implemented among Nigerians that would surely avert the government's "crisis" and bring oil prices back down, which, I suppose, makes things more peaceful in North America.

-The Food Not Bombs call for support condemned the actions of the rebel militia, MEND, which is seeking autonomy for the Ijaw people of the Niger Delta and an end to the destructive oil industry (whereas FNB "welcomed Nigerian President Olusegun Obasanjo's announcement of new jobs in the Delta Region" from oil revenues).
-MEND had kidnapped several foreign (US and European) oil-company employees to demand an end to government repression and corporate exploitation
+The Food Not Bombs call for support condemned the actions of the rebel militia, MEND, which is seeking autonomy for the Ijaw people of the Niger Delta and an end to the destructive oil industry (whereas FNB "welcomed Nigerian President Olusegun Obasanjo's announcement of new jobs in the Delta Region" from

-27 Keith McHenry, e-mail, international Food Not Bombs listsery, April 20, 2006.
+$^{^{\}rm 27}$ Keith McHenry, e-mail, international Food Not Bombs listserv, April 20, 2006.